Lab: Server-side template injection with a custom exploit

 /.ssh/id_rsa from Carlos's home directory.

 As with many high-severity vulnerabilities, experimenting with server-side template injection can be dangerous.
-If you are not careful when invoking methods, you could damage your instance of the lab, which could make it unsolvable.
-In this case, you will need to wait 20 minutes for your lab session to reset.
+If you're not careful when invoking methods, it is possible to damage your instance of the lab, which could make it unsolvable.
+If this happens, you will need to wait 20 minutes until your lab session resets.

 - While proxying traffic through Burp, log in and post a comment on one of the blogs.